abusous2000/Struts4Embedded/docs/SeggerSystemView-Readme.txt

--Make sure to turn off debugger before running SystemView -turn off printfs in chconf.h by setting to DEBUG_TRACE_PRINT FALSE, esle UART will be consuming so much of the timeline -in chconf.h set INCLUDE_SEGGER_JLINK to 1 in
+-Make sure to turn off debugger before running SystemView -turn off printfs in chconf.h by setting to DEBUG_TRACE_PRINT FALSE, else UART will be consuming so much of the time-line -in chconf.h set INCLUDE_SEGGER_JLINK to 1 in
 -Add #include "chHooks.h" in chconf.h post CH_CFG_THREAD_EXTRA_FIELDS (remove what was in included in chHooks.h) -Target Connection CORTEX-M4